Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 The following step-by-step procedure can be used to install and configure all the necessary software to operate your own OpenStreetMap tile server on Ubuntu 16.4 or 14.4.[^1]

 The OSM Tile Server is a [web server](https://en.wikipedia.org/wiki/Web_server) specialized in delivering [raster](https://en.wikipedia.org/wiki/Raster_graphics) maps, serving them as static [tiles](https://en.wikipedia.org/wiki/Raster_graphics) and able to perform [rendering](http://wiki.openstreetmap.org/wiki/Rendering) in real time or providing cached images.
-The adopted web server is the [Apache HTTP Server]( https://en.wikipedia.org/wiki/Apache_HTTP_Server) software, together with a specific plugin named *mod_tile* and a related backend stack; programs and libraries are chained together to create the tile server.
+The adopted web software is the [Apache HTTP Server]( https://en.wikipedia.org/wiki/Apache_HTTP_Server), together with a specific plugin named *mod_tile* and a related backend stack; programs and libraries are chained together to create the tile server.

-As so often with OpenStreetMap, there are many ways to achieve this goal and nearly all of the components have alternatives that have various specific advantages and disadvantages.
-This tutorial describes the most standard version that is also used on the main OpenStreetMap.org tile server.
+As so often with OpenStreetMap, there are many ways to achieve a goal and nearly all of the components have alternatives that have various specific advantages and disadvantages.
+This tutorial describes the standard installation process of the OSM Tile Server used on OpenStreetMap.org.

 It consists of the following main components: